yogeshwar607/shreemoryacabs/KEYWORD_IMPLEMENTATION_CHECKLIST.md

 1. "What's the cheapest electric cab rate in Pune?"
 2. "How much does an electric taxi cost from Pune to Mumbai?"
 3. "Are there any hidden charges in your electric cab pricing?"
-4. "Does GreenEVCabs offer discount for advance bookings?"
+4. "Does Shree Morya Cabs offer discount for advance bookings?"
 5. "Is your pricing cheaper than GrEL and other EV services?"

 #### Category B: Booking & Availability (Add 5)